ThiagoRGoveia/nfe-facil-api/src/core/documents/application/use-cases/requirements/process-document.use-case.md

 ## Scenarios

-### Successfully process document with webhook notification
+### Successfully process file with webhook notification

 **Given** I am an authenticated user
 **And** I have access to template ID "template-123" with configuration: